tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   jupyter lab
   ```

-Pause to check if any students are unable to launch JupyterLab.
+Pause here to check if any students are unable to launch JupyterLab.
 If there are, instruct them to troubleshoot their installation with a TA during the next activity or the break.
 Instruct students to use [https://jupyter.org/try](https://jupyter.org/try) until their environments are up and running.

     ![jupyterlab.png](Images/jupyterlab.png)